mzampieri19/MIT-AJL-Team1/README.md

 - training.ipynb.
 In this notebook a CNN model is prepared and trained.

 To run the pre-processing and training notebooks, download the files and open them in your desired workspace.
 After that, you should be able to run all the cells like any other jupyter notebook.

+models and submission folders are hidden for now.
 _________________________________________________________________________

 **Project Overview**